 Can Americans and Canadians Own Property in Mexico?

-Yes, Americans and Canadians can own property along the border and waterways through a Mexican Real Estate Bank Trust.
+Yes, Americans and Canadians can own property along the border and waterways through a Mexican Real Estate Bank Trust (Fidecomisco).
 Within the interior of Mexico, Americans and Canadians can own direct title to property in Mexico

 Are Agents required to be licensed in Mexico?